sorinlg/tf-manage2/bin/README.md

-# tf-manage2 Bash Completion
+# tf-manage2 Shell Completion

-This directory contains the bash completion script for tf-manage2, which provides intelligent auto-completion for the `tf` command.
+This directory contains shell completion scripts for tf-manage2, which provide intelligent auto-completion for the `tf` command in both bash and zsh.

+## Files

+- `tf_complete.sh` - Bash completion script (also works in zsh compatibility mode)
+- `tf_complete.zsh` - Native zsh completion script with enhanced features

 ## Overview